-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation and classification.
+(4-3-3) (Core Area 030) This course is taken for academic credit.
+(Prerequisite Math 1314 or concurrent enrollment in higher-level math) Students will earn an A, B, C, D, F, or W. Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation and classification.
 Concepts of cytology, reproduction, genetics and scientific reasoning are included.
 A laboratory component is included that gives practical experience to material covered in class.
 Lab fee.
 Students may only receive credit for BIOL 1406 when taken with BIOL 1407 or any PHYS.